 - 5 areas we need to focus on to fix the problem

-The roll-out of 5G has been the talk of the global town for quite some time now.
+The roll-out of 5G has been the talk of the globe for quite some time now.
 This buzz topic carries with it a collection of controversies, conspiracies, and consequences; however, there is a fair share of us who are nothing short of ecstatic for the major boost in speed and connectivity in the realm of the Internet of Things (IoT), or as it’s quickly becoming the “Internet of Everything.”

 While we were once a part of nature, we have now grown more apart from nature—so much so that we often forget to consider the consequences our actions have on the environment, especially when the short-term benefits cloud our consideration for the future.
 But we mustn’t forget that what’s bad for the planet is ultimately bad for us, and 5G has pulled a bit of a fast one on us.